-Meanwhile, vast mountain ranges mean plentiful game, hams, lamb, and cured meats, which are often combined with beans to form hearty stews.
+Meanwhile, vast mountain ranges mean plentiful game, hams, lamb, and cured meats, often combined with beans to form hearty stews.
 Indeed, beans are an essential element of Asturian gastronomy, and there are many specially cultivated varieties.
 The best and the most expensive are La Granja beans, which often cost far more than the local game and are probably the best in the world.
 They come into their own when chefs prepare the local dish Fabada, a savory stew combining pork and beans.
-Fat buttery beans are simmered with tocino (belly pork) morcilla (black sausage) smoky chorizo sausage and ham.
+Fat buttery beans are simmered with tocino (belly pork), morcilla (black sausage), smoky chorizo sausage, and ham.
 It’s a wonderful introduction to Asturian culinary art; the beans take on the rich flavor of the meat, especially the tocino.

-This is perhaps the real face of ‘la cocina asturiana,’ which is defined by its heartiness and honesty, rather than technical prowess.
+This is perhaps the real face of ‘la cocina asturiana,’ defined by its heartiness and honesty rather than technical prowess.
 However, more sophisticated Michelin restaurants are to be found in the region, but generally, locals prefer tried-and-tested culinary techniques rather than molecular gastronomy.
-Which incidentally, can be found in abundance in Cudillero.
-The seafront-facing square is full of seafood restaurants, some of them far better than others.
-Our favorite is Opera Cudillero (Plaza Marina), which serves traditional dishes in the most friendly and inviting of surroundings.
-Bar el Rincon de Berto is the place to go looking for seafood tapas, washed down with a glass (or few) of local cider.
+Which, incidentally, can be found in abundance in Cudillero.
+The seafront-facing square is full of seafood restaurants, some of which are better than others.
+Our favorite is Opera Cudillero (Plaza Marina), which serves traditional dishes in the most friendly and inviting surroundings.
+Bar el Rincon de Berto is the place to go looking for seafood tapas washed down with a glass (or a few) of local cider.

 Speaking of cider, you’re in for a treat as Asturia’s is arguably the finest producer of fermented apple juice in Europe.
 It is always served traditionally: the cider poured from a great height into the glass, the oxygen it acquires on the way down, giving the drink an essential kick of freshness.
 Top producers include Tierra Astur and Los Pomare, although most restaurants will also have a good selection of wines, including Albariño from Galicia and Rioja.